mitfik/chiliproject_ldap_registration/README.md

 chiliproject_ldap_registration
 ==============================

-Plugin for chiliproject which allow register user in ldap
+Plugin for chiliproject which allow to register user in ldap